 Moccasin Bend Lecture Series

 National Park Partners presents three unique Moccasin Bend Lecture Series events each fall with fascinating speakers and topics related to National Parks and conservation; Indigenous culture and history; and Chattanooga’s place in the U.S. Civil War.
-The series was founded in 2006 by Tennessee Representative Greg A. Vital and has been sustained into our 18th year through his generous sponsorship.
+Founded in 2006, the series is underwritten by TN State Rep. Greg A. Vital and sustained into our 19th year through his generous sponsorship.

-Our series takes place on Monday evenings at 7:00 pm at the Tennessee Aquarium IMAX Theater.
-All lectures are free and open to the public.
+Our series takes place on Monday evenings at 7:00 pm at the Tennessee Aquarium facilities on the Chattanooga Riverfront.
+Please note the location for each lecture.

 Recordings of previous lectures are available on-demand on our YouTube Channel.